Our 20s don’t last forever. When it comes time to voyage into our 30s, things start to get serious.

 9. Dwelling on the Past

-At age 30, you might wish that your life turned out differently.
+At age 30, you might wish your life had turned out differently.
 Looking back on missed opportunities, past relationships, and negative experiences is something that we all do.
-In the end, turning 30 doesn’t mean that you can’t progress any further.
-It’s actually the perfect time to forget about the past and work to influence your future.
+Ultimately, turning 30 doesn’t mean you can’t progress any further.
+It’s the perfect time to forget about the past and work to influence your future.

 10. Not Having a Savings Account